Dissolution of Czechoslovakia: Governmental cooperation

 Political influences between the countries are minimal, but social democrats tend to cooperate very closely on regional and European topics in recent years.
 Furthermore, it has become customary that the elected presidents pay their first and last official foreign visits during their term to the other republic of the former Czechoslovakia.
 Appointed foreign ministers tend to follow that unwritten rule.
 On 29 October 2012, to commemorate Czechoslovakia's declaration of independence, which occurred on 28 October 1918, the Czech and the Slovak governments held, for the first time, a joint cabinet meeting in the communities of Trenčín and Uherské Hradiště, near the common border.

 Military cooperation

 Peacekeeping troops stationed in the former Yugoslavia were put under joint command on several occasions.
 For example, from 2002 to July 2005, the Czech Armed Forces joined with the Armed Forces of the Slovak Republic to form a joint Czech–Slovak KFOR battalion in Kosovo, which contributed to the Multinational Brigade CENTRE.

 Trade and tourism

 Trade relations were re-established and stabilised, and the Czech Republic continues to be Slovakia's most important business partner.
-After a short interruption, Slovakia's resorts in the Carpathian mountains, especially High Tatras and Low Tatras are again the destination of a growing number of Czech tourists.
+After a short interruption, Slovakia's resorts in the Carpathian mountains, especially in the High Tatras and Low Tatras, are again the destination of a growing number of Czech tourists.